 The tracking installation is done, so now you can start working on setting up reports.

-If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll or mouse movements colors overlayed on top.
+If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll, or mouse movement colors overlayed on top.
 This means that the static image will display the cover of your catalog.
 CrazyEgg will not create multiple individual heatmaps for all the pages of your catalogs.
-If you want to see how people interact with your catalogs, activate recordings.
+Activate recordings if you want to see how people interact with your catalogs.

 Start by clicking on the Add new button on the top left and select snapshot.
 If you want to set up a heatmap for just one of your catalogs or for your profile, select One snapshot.

 As you can see below, you can also set up multiple snapshots at once.

 In any case, please make sure you enter the URL of each magazine or catalog that you want to track and write a name for that snapshot.